Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Criterion for heaviness of Lagrangian submanifolds

-\end{lem} The proof is a straightforward calculation using Proposition \ref{prop:qH-relation} and so omitted.
+\end{lem} The proof is a straightforward calculation using Proposition \ref{prop:qH-relation} and (\ref{defboundary}) so omitted.
 This gives rise to a map

-\begin{rem} We can show that the map (\ref{1820}) is a ring homomorphism with respect to the pants product in the left hand side and $\frak m_2$ in the right hand side.
+\begin{rem} We can show that the map (\ref{1820}) is a ring homomorphism with respect to the pants product in the left hand side and $\pm \frak m_2$ in the right hand side up to sign.
 We do not prove it here since we do not use it. \end{rem}

-\subsection{Filtration and the map $\frak I_{(F,J)}^{\text{\bf b},\frak b}$}
+\subsection{Filtration and the map $\frak I_{(H,J)}^{\text{\bf b},\frak b}$}